mhorpheus/test/DFIR-IntelTicketing.md

  - [**Creating a Malware Analysis Ticket**](#creating-a-malware-analysis-ticket)

 ## Intel Support
-Intel supports IRIS during our engagements through various services IRIS consultants can leverage including dedicated intel analyst support for IR engagements, malware reverse engineering, dark web analysis, and more.
+Intel supports XFIR during our engagements through various services XFIR consultants can leverage including dedicated intel analyst support for IR engagements, malware reverse engineering, dark web analysis, and more.

 Intel uses Jira for their ticketing process and to engage intel a Jira ticket must be created for that support.
 The good news is that most of that can be completed through the Resilient ticket for your IR engagement.